-(PSHA) generally distinguishes between epistemic uncertainty (due to lack of data and knowledge) and aleatory uncertainty (random or apparently random variability)-see Toro et al. (1997) for more details.
-The residual error or the sigma (σ) term in predictive equations, which may be made up of several variance components, is treated as aleatory variability.
+A statistical regression procedure is performed to estimate the residual error (the difference between an observation and an estimated value) and the regression coefficients in a given predictive equation.
+An extensive verification is required to investigate whether a proposed predictive equation provides a good description of the ground-motion data.
+It is common in probabilistic seismic hazard studies to distinguish between various uncertainties to better understand ground motions at a given site.
+The discussion of the partitioning of uncertainty is ambiguous.
+The probability seismic hazard analysis (PSHA) generally distinguishes between epistemic uncertainty (due to lack of data and knowledge) and aleatory uncertainty (random or apparently random variability) - see Toro et al. (1997) for more details.
+The residual error or the sigma ( $\sigma$ ) term in predictive equations, which may be made up of several variance components, is treated as aleatory variability.
 The decomposition of residual error into two variance components dates back to Brillinger and Preisler (1984).
-They partitioned the residual error into two parts, namely intra- (within) event and inter- (between) event terms.
-Joyner and Boore (1993) incorporated three variance components into a ground motion prediction equation, namely earthquake-to-earthquake component, site-to-site component, and record-torecord component.
-The site-to-site component and the record-to-record component are generally lumped into the intra-event variability term due to the limited number of recordings available from different earthquakes for a given site.
+They partitioned the residual error into two parts, namely intra- (within) event and inter-(between) event terms.
+Joyner and Boore (1993) incorporated three variance components into a ground-motion prediction equation, namely earthquake-to-earthquake component, site-tosite component, and record-to-record component.
+The site-to-site component and the recordto-record component are generally lumped into the intra-event variability term due to the limited number of recordings available from different earthquakes for a given site.
 The partitioning between inter-event and intra-event variability is key to the understanding of the nature of the scatter, but has not been formally incorporated into PSHA yet.
-In general, a ground motion prediction equation is defined as a nonlinear mixed model incorporating both regression coefficients (fixed effects) and uncertainties with several variance components (random effects).
+In general, a ground-motion prediction equation is defined as a nonlinear mixed model incorporating both regression coefficients (fixed effects) and uncertainties with several variance components (random effects).

-There are four conventional methods to perform a statistical regression analysis to develop a ground motion prediction equation (attenuation relationship) and to estimate the associated uncertainties.
-These four methods are (1) one-stage weighted leastsquares regression (Campbell 1989); (2) two-stage weighted least-squares regression (Joyner and Boore 1993); (3) one-stage maximum-likelihood regression, which was first introduced by Brillinger and Preisler (1984, 1985), then improved by Abrahamson and Youngs (1992), and later re-examined by Joyner and Boore (1993); and (4) Bayesian expectation-maximization (EM) regression (Chen and Tsai 2002).
+There are four conventional methods to perform a statistical regression analysis to develop a ground-motion prediction equation (attenuation relationship) and to estimate the associated uncertainties.
+These four methods are (1) one-stage weighted least-squares regression (Campbell, 1989), (2) two-stage weighted least-squares regression (Joyner and Boore, 1993), (3) one-stage maximum-likelihood regression which was first introduced by Brillinger and Preisler (1984; 1985) then improved by Abrahamson and Youngs (1992) and later reexamined by Joyner and Boore (1993), and (4) Bayesian expectation-maximization regression (Chen and Tsai, 2002).
 The aim of all these regression methods is to provide the most accurate estimates of the regression coefficients and variance components.
 These methods provide explicit statistical regression procedures for estimating the variance components.
-The one-stage maximum-likelihood methods (all parameters are determined simultaneously) are used to give a more accurate partitioning of the variance components than the least-squares methods.
-In the onestage methods, an EM algorithm (Brillinger and Preisler 1985, Chen and Tsai 2002) or a certain search algorithm (Abrahamson and Youngs 1992, Joyner and Boore 1993) is applied to obtain the maximum likelihood estimates of the variance components.
-Some of these methods (e.g., Brillinger and Preisler 1985, Chen and Tsai 2002), which are based on the EM algorithm, do not necessarily work in the absence of good initial estimates that appear to guarantee convergence of the algorithm employed.
+The one-stage maximum likelihood methods (all parameters are determined simultaneously) are used to give a more accurate partitioning of the variance components than the least-squares methods.
+In the one-stage methods, an expectation-maximization (EM) algorithm (Brillinger and Preisler, 1985; Chen and Tsai, 2002) or a certain search algorithm

+(Abrahamson and Youngs, 1992; Joyner and Boore, 1993) is applied to obtain the maximum likelihood estimates of the variance components.
+Some of these methods (e.g., Brillinger and Preisler, 1985; Chen and Tsai, 2002) which are based on the EM algorithm do not necessarily work in the absence of good initial estimates that appear to guarantee convergence of the algorithm employed.
 Unreasonable initial estimates might lead to biased estimates of the variance components.
 Abrahamson and Youngs (1992) suggested an alternative algorithm to maximize the likelihood of the set of observations without EM, which is considered to give more stability.
-Although the 1992 Abrahamson and Youngs algorithm provides an explicit formula for the variance component estimates, an additional regression procedure is required to estimate the regression coefficients.
+Although, the 1992 Abrahamson and Youngs algorithm provides explicit formula for the variance component estimates, but an additional regression procedure is required to estimate the regression coefficients.